Purveyors and Dealers of Americana / Patented & Mechanical Antiques

 collectible antique electric fans that I want to buy or help you sell.

-There are many other makers from right around the turn of the century
+There are several other fan makers from right around the turn of the century

-who made and marketed this type of early electric fans.
+who made and marketed this type of early battery powered electric fans.
 All of them are of interest

 DC Electric Fans